scjenks72/SQL/README.md

 ## Simon's SQL Portfolio
 ### Welcome to my SQL portfolio!

 This code repository contains examples of SQL code I've written myself.
-Feel free to take a look and reach out if you have any questions.
+Feel free to take a look and reach out if you have any questions :)